AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-utilization/view-utilization-information.md

   </tr>
   <tr>
    <td><strong>Actual Hours</strong> </td>
    <td> <p> The total hours logged on the tasks, issues, <span>and on the project</span> for the included projects.
-You can view the total actual hours for the overall life of the included projects, or you can view the total actual hours only for the specified date range (you can specify an individual week or month). </p> <p class="warning" data-mc-autonum="<b>Warning: </b>"><span class="autonumber"><span><b>Warning: </b></span></span>The utilization report includes hours logged to the project, children tasks, issues, and parent tasks that have at least one assignment.
+You can view the total actual hours for the overall life of the included projects, or you can view the total actual hours only for the specified date range (you can specify an individual week or month). </p> <p>Warning: The utilization report includes hours logged to the project, children tasks, issues, and parent tasks that have at least one assignment.
 It does not include hours logged to parent tasks without assignments.
 We recommend that you do not use parent tasks as working tasks and assign only children tasks to your resources. </p> <p>Actual Hours appear on the utilization report in any of the following rows:</p>
     <ul>
      <li> Actual Hours are summarized by job role and by individual user in the utilization report of a project, as follows:<br><strong>Individual User:</strong> Actual Hours are displayed in the utilization report in the row of the user who logged the hours.
 (You can expand the row of the corresponding job role to view a list of users with that job role who have logged hours.)<br><strong>Job Role:</strong> Actual Hours logged by users associated with those roles are summarized in the utilization report in the row of the corresponding job role.<br>Actual Hours appear in a particular job role as a result of any of the following scenarios:
       <ul>